+Directors Terms of Appointment

-Glenveagh Properties PLC ate Governance Statement Directors' Induction, Training and Development at the AGM of the Group and if they are not and without compensation.
+All Directors are subject to annual re-election at the AGM of the Group and if they are not re-elected by the shareholders or are retired from office under the Constitution of the Group, their appointment will terminate with immediate effect and without compensation.

-All Directors are subject to annual re-election

-re-elected by the shareholders or are retired from

-office under the Constitution of the Group, their

-appointment will terminate with immediate effect
+Directors' Induction.
+Training and Development